IHE/RAD.IRA/input/pagecontent/volume-1.md

 | Evidence Creator | Image references<br>Bounding Boxes | ImagingSelection<br>Observation |
 | Image Display | Comparison study used during reporting | ImagingStudy |
 {: .grid}

+The Content Creator shall only publish DiagnosticReport-select events for user initiated selection.

+When the grouped actor restores the application to a previous known state due to resuming a report context, if there are any contents known to be selected by the user prior to the interruption and the grouped actor is the originator of the corresponding DiagnosticReport-select event, then
+- The grouped actor shall prompt the user if the selections are still valid
+- If valid, then the Content Creator shall send a DiagnosticReport-select event for the selected resources

 #### 1:XX.1.1.7 Watcher